mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 -   RenderScript is a framework for running computationally intensive tasks at high performance on Android.
 -   Primarily oriented for data-parallel computation (very well suited for image processing).
--   Runtime parallelzes the work across available processors such as multi-core CPUs & GPUs.
+-   Runtime parallelizes the work across available processors such as multi-core CPUs & GPUs.
--   Developers can focus on the algoirthm rather than it's scheduling.
+-   Developers can focus on the algorithm rather than it's scheduling.
 -   Language derived from [C99](https://en.wikipedia.org/wiki/C99)

 ## YUV_420_888 to Bitmap in Android using RenderScript
 If you are here, I assume you are fairly aware of `YUV_420_888` format & `Bitmap`.

-If you are not and you want to learn more or find other ways to convert `YUV_420_888` to `Bitmap` in Android, you can checkout another article:
+If you are not, and you want to learn more or find other ways to convert `YUV_420_888` to `Bitmap` in Android, you can check out another article:

 <div class="embedded-post">
     <div class="embedded-post-title">